 There are up to two scholarships for up to two teams.
 Each scholarship would be for $1500 to pay for entry fees and a portion of other expenses.

 The school has not sent any team to any prior US SQUASH High School Championship.

-At least three players on the team must have a US SQUASH junior ranking, which requires participation in at least three sanctioned tournaments in the prior 11 months.
+At least two players on the team must have a US SQUASH junior ranking, which requires participation in at least three sanctioned tournaments in the prior 11 months.